-- Terminology and code sets – Support for nationally defined SNOMED, LOINC and dm+d code sets by providing a standardised interface for management of terminology used in the data content provided to a Local Health and Care This service will support the interoperability goal for shared semantics.
+- Terminology and code sets – Support for nationally defined SNOMED, LOINC and dm+d code sets by providing a standardised interface for management of terminology used in the data content provided to a shared or integrated care record solution.
+This service will support the interoperability goal for shared semantics.

 - Meta data definitions – Support for common meta data specification for patient records to facilitate discovery and matching.

-- Cross STP data distribution – Interface and linking between Local Health and Care Record infrastructures using distributed ledger services for sharing meta data for staff identities, events and patient consent preferences.
-To ensure that information can be shared in near real time across boundaries between Local Health and Care
+- Cross ICS/STP data distribution – Interface and linking between shared or integrated care record solution infrastructures using distributed ledger services for sharing meta data for staff identities, events and patient consent preferences.
+To ensure that information can be shared in near real time across boundaries between shared or integrated care record solutions.

 - De-id – Support for the policies and process, as per ICO guidelines, to remove potentially patient-identifiable information from a patient’s clinical record so that it can be used for secondary uses by linking with NHS Digital master reference indexes.